Article Translations: (Spanish)

 Breath-holding spells differ by cause and characteristics:

-Cyanotic breath-holding spells happen when a child stops breathing and turns blue in the face.
+- Cyanotic breath-holding spells happen when a child stops breathing and turns blue in the face.
 These spells are often triggered by something that upsets the child, like being disciplined.
-Parents who have witnessed prior cyanotic spells know exactly when another one is about to occur because the child's face slowly turns a shade of blue, ranging from light blue to almost purple.
+While crying, the child exhales (breathes out) and then doesn't take another breath in for a while.
+Parents who have witnessed prior cyanotic spells know exactly when another one is about to happen because their child's face slowly turns a shade of blue, ranging from light blue to almost purple.

-If your child has a breath-holding spell (stops breathing; turns blue, purple, or white in the face; and passes out for brief time), stay calm and:
+If your child passes out for a brief time, stay calm and:

 - check your child's mouth for food or any object that could pose a choking hazard once your child regains consciousness